-One of the services employers retain us to provide is employment verifications, by verifying what an applicant provided on a job application and/or resume will allow the employer to ensure the applicant is trustworthy and has the experience needed for the specific position being sought.
+One of the services employers retain us to provide is employment verification.
+This service is conducted to verify the accuracy of information that an applicant provided on a job application and/or resume submitted to an employer to ensure the applicant is trustworthy and has the experience needed for the specific position being sought.
 Applicants sometimes exaggerate or falsify employment information and salary history on applications or resumes to fool potential employers into thinking they are more than qualified for the job.
-We have specific processes and various types of methods that will verify dates of employment, position held, and salary (where available) directly from the applicant’s previous employers, including reasons for leaving and eligibility for re-hire.
+We have specific processes and various types of methods that will verify dates of employment, position held, and salary (where available) directly from the applicant’s previous employers, including reasons for leaving, and eligibility for re-hire.

-An employer never wants to put a potential new hire in a compromising situation with their current employer, so what can an employer do to verify current employment without having to contact the current employer?
-The employer can request pay stubs from the employee that will show what wage they are currently earning, their current position, and also employment dates.
-Additionally, larger employers will utilize a third party verification system that automatically verifies current employment without contacting the current employer.
+An employer should never put a potential new hire in a compromising situation with their current employer.
+What can be done to verify current employment without having to contact the current employer?
+The employer can request pay stubs from the employee that will show what wage they are currently earning, their current position, and employment dates.
+Additionally, larger employers may utilize a third party verification system that automatically verifies current employment without contacting the current employer.

 There are a number of best practices to keep in mind when conducting current employment verification.
 Here are some of the most important ones:

 Get Written Permission: Always sure to obtain written consent from the employee for the verification of their employment.

 Use Trusted Sources: Verify the employment information from the employee’s current employer directly.
 Use official HR contact information or company websites to find the right person to speak with.

 Confirm Identity: Before verifying any information, confirm the identity of the person you are speaking with.
 This helps to prevent fraud and ensure that you have the correct information.

 Keep it Confidential: Make sure to maintain the confidentiality of the employee’s employment information and limit the information that you gather and share.

 Stay Neutral: When conducting the verification, try to remain neutral and professional.
 Avoid asking questions that may be considered intrusive or discriminatory.